 inv0(x) is calculated as x(p-2) modulo p.

-x is a quadratic residue if x((p-1)/2) modulo p is zero or one.
+x is a quadratic residue if x((p-1)/2) modulo p is zero or one; this determination operates in constant time.

 LSB(x) returns the least significant bit of x.